 A well designed Security Sign benefits an alarm company or security business in many ways.
-Your security yard sign serves as both your company billboard that can catch the eye of potential customers and a security tool that deters burglars.
+Your security yard sign serves as both a company billboard that can catch the eye of potential customers and a tool that can help deter burglars.

 In a split second, the human eye recognizes colors, images, and shapes.
-Those are the key visual elements of your security sign.
-Because of the intense competition in the market among security service providers, having a professionally designed security yard sign can be your company’s most valuable asset.
+Those are the key visual elements of your security signs.
+Because of the intense competition in the market among service providers, having a professionally designed yard sign can be your company’s most valuable asset.

 DESIGNING THE PERFECT SECURITY SIGN COMES DOWN TO 3 IMPORTANT ELEMENTS.

 Each color you use has meaning behind it.
 Some colors make you feel cautious while others make you feel safe.
 You can evoke powerful emotions just by choosing the right color.
 If you already have a logo for your company, your sign should feature the same color scheme.

 If you are starting from scratch, take a look at the list below which outlines the meaning behind some of the most popular colors used in the security industry which can help you decide what works best for your company.

 BLUE - Blue is the most popular color used in sign designs - and business logos in general.
 It represents calmness and trustworthiness.
 Modern designs use the color blue to signify smart technology which is appealing to today’s consumers.